Zach McKinstry Player Props: Tigers vs. Rays

 Zach McKinstry At The Plate

-- McKinstry has had at least one RBI in 18.0% of his games this year (18 of 100), with more than one RBI five times (5.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- McKinstry has had an RBI in 18 games this season (17.8%), including five multi-RBI outings (5.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 40.0% of his games this year, with more than one run scored in 3.0%.
+- He has scored in 40 of 101 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.